dmlc/dgl/tools/README.md

 }
 ```

-## Change edge type to canonical edge type for partition config json
+## Change edge type to canonical edge type for partition configuration json

 `change_etype_to_canonical_etype.py` is a tool that helps you convert etypes to canonical_etypes in a partition configuration file, and it overwrites the original file on disk.

+### When to Use
+While the format of edge type will be changed from single string ``str`` to string triplet ``str:str:str`` in the future, old partition configuration files still have ``str`` as the key of `etypes` and `edge_map`.
+This change will lead to errors in the process of loading partitions.
+To fill in the gap, we provide this tool to help users do the conversion.

 ### Sample Usage

 ```
-python tools/change_etype_to_canonical_etype.py --part-config "{config path}"
+python tools/change_etype_to_canonical_etype.py --part-config "{configuration file path}"
 ```

 ### Requirement

-Partition algorithms produce one configuration file and multiple data folders, and each data folder corresponds to a partition. **This tool requires not only access to the specified config file in input, but also the graph data named *graph.dgl* under the folder of the first partition.** They can be local files or shared files among network, if you follow this [official tutorial](https://docs.dgl.ai/en/latest/tutorials/dist/1_node_classification.html#sphx-glr-tutorials-dist-1-node-classification-py) for distributed training, you don't need to care about this as all files are shared by every participant through NFS.
+Partition algorithms produce one configuration file and multiple data folders, and each data folder corresponds to a partition. **This tool requires not only access to the specified configuration file in input, but also the graph data named *graph.dgl* under the folder of the first partition.** They can be local files or shared files among network, if you follow this [official tutorial](https://docs.dgl.ai/en/latest/tutorials/dist/1_node_classification.html#sphx-glr-tutorials-dist-1-node-classification-py) for distributed training, you don't need to care about this as all files are shared by every participant through NFS.

 **For example, your folder should look like this:**
 ```